edubkendo/tower-docs/docs/models/validations.md

   @validates "size", inclusion: { in: ["small", "medium", "large"], message: "%{value} is not a valid size" }
 ```

-The inclusion helper has an option :in that receives the set of values that will be accepted.
-The :in option has an alias called :within that you can use for the same purpose, if you'd like to.
-The previous example uses the :message option to show how you can include the attribute's value.
+The inclusion helper has an option `in` that receives the set of values that will be accepted.
+The `in` option has an alias called `within` that you can use for the same purpose, if you'd like to.
+The previous example uses the `message` option to show how you can include the attribute's value.

 The default error message for this helper is "is not included in the list".